Retrieving Infinite Numbers of Patterns in a Spin-Glass Model of Immune Networks

 The immune system is able to learn (e.g. how to fight new antigens), memorize (e.g. previously seen antigens) and `think' (e.g. select the best strategy to deal with pathogens), all of which it has in common with neural networks.
 However, the architectures of neural and immune networks are very different.
-Neurons tend to have a huge number of connections with others \cite{Ton}, and neural network models with full connectivity (mathematically convenient) are acceptable.
-In contrast, the interactions among lymphocytes in immune networks (via chemical messengers) are very specific, and the underlying topology displays finite connectivity.
-This difference plays a crucial operational role.
+Neurons tend to have a huge number of connections with others \cite{Ton} (for instance cortical modules in mammals are known to share hierarchical organization of densely connected clusters \cite{hierarchical1,hierarchical2}, far above the giant component appearance), thus overpercolated network models (mathematically convenient) are more tolerable in the neural scenario.
+In contrast, the interactions among lymphocytes (via chemical messengers, i.e. cytokines) are very specific and short range: the underlying topology displays finite connectivity.
+This difference plays a crucial operational role \cite{peter-prl,gerarchico-prl,long}.
 Neural network models perform high-resolution serial processing, which is achieved by many spins (neurons) interacting extensively.
-We will show that the immune system's striking ability to cope with many antigens {\em simultaneously} can be understood as a direct consequence of having many spins (lymphocytes) that interact in an intelligent {\em sparse} manner.
+We will show that the immune system's striking ability to cope with many antigens {\em simultaneously}, instead, can be understood as a direct consequence of having many spins (lymphocytes) that interact in an intelligent {\em sparse} manner.